norrdev/OpenGym/README.md

 # NpNg
-No pain, no gain – fitness and body parameters diary.
+No pain, no gain – fitness / bodybuilding / powerlifting diary.

 No resistration.
 No personal data needed.
+No tracking and telemetry.
 No Ads.
 Simple interface.

-# Roadmap
+No remote backend.

 - Exercises catalog
 - Training programs constructor
 - Workout log
-- Workout history
-- Body measures
-- Body measures history
-- Progress analytics
-- Nutritions tracker
-- Export data
-- Sync data with desktop